Question with 2 notes

 Question with 43 notes

-stevey226 asked: To the anon.
+stevey226 said: To the anon.
 I'm an extreme introvert but I found a way to make friends and keep to myself.
 When I go to college, I don't think about making friends.
 I don't think about impressing people.
 I don't think about wanting someone as a friend.
 I be myself, quiet, reserved.
 That way they understand that I'm a quiet person.
 They don't expect the fake portrayal.
 I can then see the ones who like me for me.
 You can then become comfortable with them and build a fairly strong friendship with no facade.

 An introvert may feel asocial when pressured to go to a party that doesn’t interest her.
 But for her, the event does not promise meaningful interaction.
 In fact, she knows that the party will leave her feeling more alone and alienated.
 Her social preference may be to stay home and reflect on a conversation with a friend, call that friend, and come to an understanding that is meaningful to her.
 Or she might indulge in the words of a favorite author, feeling a deep connection with a person she has never met.
 From the perspective of a partygoer, this introvert may appear to be asocial, when, in fact, the introvert is interacting in a much different way.